Assistance for Library Users with Disabilities at Wells Library

 Assistance with hardware, software, IU accounts, and more is available via the Service Hub in the Wells Learning Commons.

 Printing is available for IU Bloomington students and faculty through their University accounts.
 More information, including information about printing allotments, is available via the Knowledge Base article, About Printing at IUB.
 IU students and faculty may print from the IU wireless network; instructions are available via the Knowledge Base article, How Do I Obtain and Use the IU Printer Finder Utility?

 Help with printing in Student Technology Center labs (STC) is available via the Services Hub in the Wells Learning Commons.

-Plotter printers are available in the Wells Library and the Indiana Memorial Union for printing larger items.
-For information, including sizing and current costs, see In the STCs, where can I print a large map or poster?
+Plotter printers are available in the Wells Library for printing larger items.
+For information, including sizing and current costs, see At IUB and IUPUI, where can I print oversized items?

 A 3D printing studio located on the 4th floor of the West Tower of the Wells Library is open to all students, faculty and staff at IU.
 For information including equipment, pricing, policies, and the process for requesting models be printed, see the UITS 3D Printing Studio site.

 Current IU staff and retired faculty members may purchase printing allocations in 100 black & white page increments for $4.00 from the Support Center at the Learning Commons in the Herman B Wells Library to attach to their network IDs.